x3dom/x3dom/doc/guide/api.rst

 The runtime api provides progrmmatic live access to the system.
-The Documnetation API allows to dynamically generate documentation artifacts embedded dreived from the souce code (e.g. a list of loaded nodes).
+The Documnetation API allows to dynamically generate documentation artifacts embedded derived from the source code (e.g. a list of loaded nodes).